dbrennand/home-ops/docs/index.md

 Ansible playbooks used to configure my homelab infrastructure and deploy applications are located in the [ansible](https://github.com/dbrennand/home-ops/tree/dev/ansible) directory.

-## Kubernetes Cluster 🚀

-Under construction 🚧 👷

 ## Taskfile 📋

 This repository uses [Taskfile](https://taskfile.dev) to quickly perform repetitive [tasks](https://github.com/dbrennand/home-ops/blob/dev/Taskfile.yml).

-## Acknowledgement 🙏

-I'd like to thank the members of the [K8s@Home](https://discord.gg/k8s-at-home) Discord community for their help and support, and sharing their Kubernetes cluster repositories.

 ## License